influxdata/influxdb-client-java/client/README.md

     - `WriteSuccessEvent` - published when arrived the success response from Platform server
     - `BackpressureEvent` - published when is **client** backpressure applied
     - `WriteErrorEvent` - published when occurs a unhandled exception
-    - `WriteRetriableErrorEvent` - published when exceed a maximal number of retries
+    - `WriteRetriableErrorEvent` - published when occurs a retriable error
 5. use GZIP compression for data

 The writes are processed in batches which are configurable by `WriteOptions`: